AVKayen/studyshare/README.md

 - Hyperscript
 - MongoDB

+## Configuration
+Due to the structure of Google App Engine, the app **requires you** to write your own implementation of the `com.studyshare.environment.Environment` class, which must expose the necessary environment variables, MongoDB connection string and Google Cloud Storage bucket names.

 ## How to run
 1. Clone the repository
 2. Run `./gradlew run` in the root directory
 3. The server will be running on `localhost:8080`

-Due to the structure of Google App Engine, the app **requires you** to write your own implementation of the `Environment` class inside `src/main/kotlin/Environment.kt`, which must expose the necessary environment variables, MongoDB connection string and Google Cloud Storage bucket name.